Credit Card Icon

 Regular monitoring by an eye care professional is crucial to evaluate your condition and determine if pterygium surgery is necessary.
 It’s common to feel uncertain about the next steps, but studies indicate that approximately 80% of patients utilizing these non-surgical methods report high satisfaction rates.
 This underscores the effectiveness of conservative management in alleviating symptoms and improving quality of life.

 Experts emphasize that early intervention with these alternatives can prevent progression and the need for more invasive treatments.
-We are here to help you through this process, ensuring you feel supported every step of the way.
+We are here to support you with conservative treatment options, ensuring you feel supported every step of the way.

 The central idea is non-surgical alternatives, with branches showing different treatment options and their benefits.
 Follow the branches to explore how each option can help manage pterygium.